![]() | British Insects: the Families of Hymenoptera | |

 Head.
 Antennal segments 11–15.
 Antennae geniculate.

 Abdomen.
 The abdomen with a marked basal constriction.
-The waist simple.
+The ‘waist’ simple.
 Ovipositor of females not visibly protruding; adapted for piercing.

 Larvae.
 Larvae legless or the legs vestigial; parasitic on hosts selected by the mother (mainly on Diptera (especially tachinids, including some hyper-parasites), also on Lepidoptera and Coleoptera).

 Illustrations. • Psilus fuscipennis (Curtis) (B. Ent.
 341). • Psilus fuscipennis (detail: B. Ent.
 341). • Psilus fuscipennis (dissections: B. Ent.
 341). • Psilus fuscipennis (B. Ent.
-341, legend+text). • Psilus fuscipennis: B. Ent.
+341, legend+text).
+This represents the original Curtis description of the species fuscipennis.
+It may also represent the original description of the genus Galesus (now a synonym of Psilus), which Curtis here (1831) referred to a Haliday MSS; but Fitton et al. (1978) cite the authority of Galesus as "Haliday in Curtis, 1829", perhaps a reference to the first edition of Curtis's Guide. • Psilus fuscipennis: B. Ent.
 341, text cont.. • Ismarus dorsiger (Curtis): B. Ent.
 380. • Ismarus dorsiger: B. Ent.
-380, legend+text. • Ismarus dorsiger: B. Ent.
-380, text cont..
+380, legend+text.
+Seemingly the original description of dorsiger, now referred to Ismarus. • Ismarus dorsiger: B. Ent.
+380, text cont.. • Diapria conica, female: Stephens 1846.

-To view the illustrations with detailed captions, go to the interactive key.
-This also offers full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the families of Hymenoptera.
-Version: 9th April 2007. http://delta-intkey.com’.
+Insects of Britain and Ireland: the families of Hymenoptera.
+Version: 14th April 2022. delta-intkey.com’.